 These enzymes are activated via a process called proteolysis- which is where a portion of the protein is clipped off.
 In total, there are twelve coagulation factors numbered factors I-XIII, there’s no factor VI.

 Most of these factors are produced by liver cells, and it turns out that producing coagulation factors II, VII, IX, and X requires an enzyme that uses vitamin K.

-Now, when vitamin K is absorbed from the digestive tract and travel to the liver, it’s in its dietary form called vitamin k quinone.
+Now, when vitamin K is absorbed from the digestive tract and travels to the liver, it’s in its dietary form and it’s called vitamin k quinone.

 An enzyme, called quinone reductase, takes electrons from NADPH, and donates them to vitamin K quinone, converting it into the reduced form which is called vitamin K hydroquinone.